NickBot-dev/configure-ad/README.md

 </p>
 <p>
-Creating additional non-administrative users and login to Client-1 Virtual Machine as one of the new users.
-Login to the DC-1 Virtual Machine as a Domain Admin.
+Creating additional non-administrative users and login to Client-1 virtual machine as one of the new users.
+Login to the Domain Controller virtual machine as a Domain Admin.
 Open PowerShell_ise as an administrator.
 Create a new file and paste the contents of the script into it.
 Run the script and observe the accounts being created.
 When finished, we open Active Directory Users and Computers and observe the accounts under "_EMPLOYEES".
-We now have the ability to login to the Client-1 Virtual Machine as one of the new aon-administrative accounts.
+We now have the ability to login to the Client-1 virtual machine as one of the new aon-administrative accounts.
 Every non-administrative account was created with the same password.
 </p>
 <br />